ibm-cloud-docs/vmwaresolutions/shared/shared-vmwaas-migration.md

 Policy-based IPSec VPN requires a VPN policy to be applied to packets to determine which traffic is to be protected by IPsec before the traffic is passed through a VPN tunnel.
 This type of VPN is considered static because when a local network topology and configuration change, the VPN policy settings must also be updated to accommodate the changes.

-{{site.data.keyword.vmware-service_short}} virtual data centers support only policy-based IPsec VPNs.
+{{site.data.keyword.vcf-aas}} virtual data centers support only policy-based IPsec VPNs.
 Route-based IPsec VPNs are not supported.
 For more information, see [IPsec Policy-Based VPN for NSX Edge Gateways](https://docs.vmware.com/en/VMware-Cloud-Director/10.4/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-019E8BF7-8669-4A15-B1AE-CDFD04EA77CB.html){: external}.

 ## NAT rules
 {: #shared-vmwaas-migration-network-nat}

 To change the source IP address from a private to a public IP address, you create a source NAT (SNAT) rule.
 To change the destination IP address from a public to a private IP address, you create a destination NAT (DNAT) rule.

-The following information lists the possible NAT options in the {{site.data.keyword.vmware-service_short}} Edge Gateway:
+The following information lists the possible NAT options in the {{site.data.keyword.vcf-aas}} Edge Gateway:

 * When you configure a `SNAT` or a `DNAT` rule on an edge gateway in the VMware Cloud Director environment, you always configure the rule from the perspective of your organization VDC.
 * An `SNAT` rule translates the source IP address of packets that are sent from an organization VDC network out to an external network or to another organization VDC network.